PhilMele/M3Project/README.md

-Set debug to false when in production add email system when application is rejected or approved or submitted Add validators to register logic
+Set debug to false when in production add email system when application is rejected or approved or submitted Add validators to register logic add checks if user is grantee or granter
+If user is logged in redirect to their dashbaord
+Add @login_required to functions
 Do front end of each page

 Features